OneGameDad/SFML_Experiments/README.md

 ### Googly Eye
 A simple test animation to replicate a googly eye, by replacing the texture of a sprite.

+### Particle System
+A particle system using sf::VertexArray and sf::Quad to draw particles.
+Abstracted it to create a fire effect.
+It needs some refinement and the current textures are too large.
+But it can have multiple emitters which can follow a target.
+The fire effect proves it can be do multiple types of effects.
+This was created using Chat-GPT to help me with the calculations.

 ## Roadmap

 - [x] 1) Get to grip with the basics